TuneCable Spotify Downloader

 How to fix:

 #1.
-Convert Local Songs / Audios to Spotify-Supported Files:
+Convert Local Songs / Audio to Spotify-Supported Files:

 If your local files are not downloaded as protected files, but you fail to add these songs to Spotify because of incompatible formats.
 Try this solution: